5 Reasons Why Starting Your Own Business Is Hard

-There is no cleaning crew that comes in after the office is closed to throw your waste basket and clean your bathroom.
+There is no cleaning crew that comes in after the office is closed to throw your wastebasket and cleans your bathroom.
 There is no maintenance crew that comes to move your desk higher or lower because your back hurts.
 It is you.

 If you can afford to get help, great, but most small business owners are wearing multiple hats and those hats are changing color daily, hourly, or even by the minute.
 So get ready dude, your pink hat is in the mail.

 Starting your own business is hard work, but there are so many reasons why it is worth all the long hours and hard work.

 As a business owner, I have never had more work-life balance in my life.
 This is the one thing that I enjoy the very most about owning a business.
 I am able to wake up early or work late into the night and be there for my family and friends on their schedule, not the schedule my boss says I need to keep.
 I have been able to make every soccer practice, gymnastics practice, and volunteer at my church.
 However, if you want to succeed you have to alter your schedule to get things done if you don’t work, you don’t get paid.
 There have been days that I wake up at 4:30 am and stop working at midnight, but I control it.